Spanish Cross: Next of Kin

 A Spanish Cross for next-of-kin with ribbon.

 A Cross of Honour for relatives of the German dead in Spain (Ehrenkreuz für hinterbliebene Deutscher Spanienkämpfer) was awarded to relatives of servicemen who died during their service in Spain.

 315 next of kin crosses were awarded.

 Design

 The Spanish Cross is a Maltese cross with, in its centre, a swastika on a roundel.
 Between each arm of the cross is the Luftwaffe eagle and, for the versions with swords, two crossed swords, placed behind the eagle symbols.
 The diamond class had brilliants placed around the swastika in the central roundel.

 The reverse side is plain and has a pin used for wearing the cross on the uniform.

 The cross for next of kin is bronze and similar to the cross without swords, but smaller in size.
-Unlike the others, it is attached to a ribbon in black with edges in red, yellow, and red (the colours of the Spanish Nationalist flag).
+Unlike the others, it is attached to a ribbon in black with edges in red, yellow, and red (the colours of the flag of spain).